 |4" Phillips Head Screwdriver||1||$3.98||$3.96|

-Lowe's and Home Depot both offer price-match guarantees.
+Both Lowe's and Home Depot offer price-match guarantees.
 If a local store or an online competitor (such as Ace Hardware, for example) sells the same product for less, they will match the lower price (including shipping).
 For items sold at a Home Depot store (vs Home Depot's online offerings), the company pledges to beat competitors' prices by 10 percent for customers who produce an ad, printout, or photo for validation.
-There are myriad conditions and exclusions to these policies, however.
+There are myriad conditions and exclusions to these price-match policies, however.
 For instance, they exclude out-of-stock items and special orders.
 Perhaps most notably, the items must be identical in every way to what Home Depot sells -- brand, style, color, condition, size, weight, and, perhaps trickiest of all, model number.
-Large retailers like Home Depot and Lowe's have their own house brands and carry some high-priced "exclusives" like appliances with slightly different features and store-specific model numbers, which rules them out for price matching.
+Large retailers like Home Depot and Lowe's offer their own house brands and carry some high-priced "exclusives" like appliances with slightly different features and store-specific model numbers, which rules them out for price matching.

 Home Depot, by contrast, seemed harder to navigate.
 Aisles were narrower, displays were more obtrusive, and stacks of random merchandise in many aisles further impeded our progress.
 Products were piled higher, putting many items out of reach without an associate's help, and we noticed some outdated, missing, or inconsistent price tags.
 At Lowe's, signage was larger and price stickers were consistent; there were few, if any, missing tags.

 We generally encountered friendly staff and good customer service at both stores.
 Although both stores employed pleasant and knowledgeable salespeople, the Lowe's staff seemed to go the extra mile in terms of customer service, answering questions, taking the time to educate us on windows or appliances or laminate flooring, and anticipating additional needs, more closely resembling the service one would expect at a local hardware store.
 Lowe's associates also made a point of following up as we continued to wander around.
 In short, though we experienced good customer service at Home Depot, Lowe's, on average, offered a better customer-service experience.

 There is some national survey data to back up our impressions of customer service and the overall shopping experience at Lowe's vs Home Depot.
 Lowe's receives a higher ranking than Home Depot from J.D.
 Power in the category of store facility, which includes factors such as store cleanliness, organization, and layout.
 Lowe's also edges out Home Depot in the American Customer Service Index, which is based on annual interviews with 70,000 customers.
-Online reviews on sites like Yelp suggest that customer service at Home Depot vs Lowe's can vary greatly by location, and is a mixed bag at both stores and varies by location.
+However, online reviews on sites like Yelp suggest that customer service at Home Depot vs Lowe's can vary greatly by location, and is a mixed bag at both stores.

 Home Depot stands out for offering free weekend workshops for novice renovators that focus on common home improvement projects (times and dates are posted on the website).
 Upcoming classes in our area included workshops on spring lawn prep, deck and patio staining, and installing vinyl plank flooring, as well as workshops for kids with activities such as building a birdhouse.
 Lowe's doesn't hold regular workshops and has discontinued its own kids' workshops.

 Both stores will arrange for truck delivery of large items such as lumber.
 Lowe's bases its delivery charges solely on how far a customer lives from the store, while Home Depot takes into account things like delivery window (a shorter amount of time costs more) and whether you want threshold service (unloading closer to a job site or your home, such as in the garage).
 Also, both Lowe's and Home Depot offer truck rentals so that DIYers can haul their own materials.

 When deciding whether to rent or buy tools, consider price and availability.
 The final rental price obviously depends on the length of time you'll need the tool.
-With our deck project in mind, we looked at the cost of renting vs. buying a miter saw at Home Depot vs renting a miter saw at Lowe's.
+With our deck project in mind, we looked at the cost of buying a miter saw at Home Depot vs renting a miter saw at Lowe's.
 Home Depot rented a professional-grade Makita model at a rate of $32 for four hours, $45 for a day, or $180 for a week.
 Contrast that with the cost of buying a brand-new saw outright at Lowe's, where they start around $100.
 At that price, it may be more cost-effective to purchase, rather than rent, a saw if you'll need it for longer than a day or possibly for another project.
-Granted, the saw available for rent at Home Depot was a higher-end model, but it was also more powerful than necessary for simple cuts.
+Granted, the saw available for rent at Home Depot was a better-quality, higher-end model, but it was also more powerful than necessary for simple cuts.